 Optical Resolutions vs. Digital

-The really high resolutions however — 2400, 3200 and 4800 dpi — are really intended for capturing really small and highly detailed sources like film negatives and slides.
+The really high resolutions, however — 2400, 3200, and 4800 dpi — are really intended for capturing really small and highly detailed sources like film negatives and slides.

 If you want to experiment with these resolutions, just make sure you stay away from the “digital” ones.
 On the box your scanner or printer/scanner combo came in, you will see a rating with two numbers.
-The Epson Perfection v600 for example is rated for 6400 x 9600 dpi of resolution.
-The first number is the highest “optical” resolution your scanner is capable of, and therefore the highest dpi you should ever scan with.
-The second number, is often the highest resolution it's capable of scanning digitally — faking the results by interpolating the data.
+The Epson Perfection v600, for example, is rated for 6400 x 9600 dpi of resolution.
+The first number is the highest “optical” resolution your scanner is capable of and, therefore, the highest dpi you should ever scan with.
+The second number is often the highest resolution it's capable of scanning digitally — faking the results by interpolating the data.
 Thankfully, some scanning software now won't even let you select the digital dpi's from the list.

 In the case of the Epson Perfection v600, the maximum “digital” resolution is actually 12,800 dpi, much higher than the second number given.
-So you may need to consult your specifications printed on the box or find it in the printed or .pdf manual if you are curious about your scanner's digital capabilities.
+So you may need to consult your specifications printed on the box or find them in the printed or .pdf manual if you are curious about your scanner's digital capabilities.

 In the end, there won't be any benefit to having our entire collection in a digital format if we aren't able to make paper prints from them like we can with our film negatives.
 Just like we need a certain amount of “dpi” to capture images into the computer, we need a certain amount to print them back out to paper.
 The larger the piece of paper you want to print on, the more image resolution you are going to need in your digital files.